-A vertical or horizontal bar commonly located on the far right or bottom of a window that allows a user to move the window viewing area up, down, left, or right.
-Most users today are familiar with scrollbars because of the need to scroll up and down in almost every Internet web page.
-Below is an image of a Microsoft Windows window with a vertical and horizontal scrollbar.
+A vertical or horizontal bar commonly on the far right or bottom of a window that lets you move the window viewing area up, down, left, or right.
+Most people today are familiar with scroll bars because of the need to scroll up and down on almost every Internet web page.

-Most computers today also include a mouse with a wheel or button that allows the user to scroll up and down on a page, and in some cases left to right.
+Most computers today include a mouse with a wheel or button, allowing you to scroll up and down and sometimes left to right.
 See the IntelliMouse definition for additional information about these mice.

 See our touchpad page for other methods of scrolling using a laptop touchpad.

 How do I use or enable the horizontal scroll bar?

 The horizontal scroll bar is often missing or disabled because the text or other displayed content is wrapped or resized to prevent horizontal scrolling.
 For example, this web page has no horizontal scrolling because it's designed to fit the screen.
 If you view a page with horizontal scrolling, you can scroll to the right by clicking the right scroll arrow on the horizontal scroll bar.

 How many scroll bars are in a window?